Using rongoā Māori services

 You must have a covered injury

-If we agree to provide you with support for your injury, you can ask us to pay for rongoā Māori as part of your rehabilitation.
-You can request this through the ACC Recovery team member who's managing your claim, or contact us:
+If support for your injury is covered by us, you can request rongoā Māori as part of your rehabilitation.
+Request this through the ACC recovery team member who's managing your claim, or contact us:

 We'll talk to you about how your injury is affecting you and how you expect rongoā will help you to rehabilitate.
 You don't need to be referred to a rongoā Māori practitioner, but a clinician may support your request for rongoā Māori.